hosford42/vert/README.md

 * Support older versions of Python.
 * Consider adding flags to `GraphStore.iter_edges()` for independent inclusion/exclusion of directed & undirected edges.
+* Add a `rebuild()` method to `DBMGraphStore` which ensures the stored graph is in a consistent state through minimum modifications, allowing recovery from disk or power failure.